knohitch/clickveed/PRISMA_FIX_SUMMARY.md

    - This ensures that the required SSL libraries are available in the final container image (using libssl3 for Alpine 3.21+ compatibility)

 4. **Verification**
-   - Confirmed that `libquery_engine-linux-musl.so.node` is now present in `node_modules/.prisma/client/`
+   - Confirmed that the required binary engines are now present in `node_modules/.prisma/client/`
-   - This binary is specifically compiled for Alpine Linux (musl libc) and will resolve the compatibility issue with the added SSL libraries
+   - This ensures compatibility with the Alpine Linux environment with OpenSSL 3.0.x

 ## Files Modified

-1. `src/prisma/schema.prisma` - Added linux-musl binary target to the generator configuration
+1. `src/prisma/schema.prisma` - Added linux-musl and linux-musl-openssl-3.0.x binary targets to the generator configuration
-2. `node_modules/.prisma/client/` - Regenerated with Alpine Linux support binaries
+2. `prisma/schema.prisma` - Added linux-musl and linux-musl-openssl-3.0.x binary targets to the generator configuration
+3. `package.json` - Added linux-musl and linux-musl-openssl-3.0.x binary targets to the prisma configuration
-3. `Dockerfile` - Added installation of required SSL libraries in the runner stage
+4. `Dockerfile` - Added installation of required SSL libraries in the runner stage

 ## How to Deploy the Fix